Clarkson-Applied-Data-Science/2025_ia651_ayele_ayele/README.md

 - Model fitting
     - Train / test splitting
-      - How was this performed?
-How did you decide the train/test sizes?
+      - was based on date-based segmentation, meaning you divided the dataset chronologically rather than randomly.
+        - Train: 70% of historical dates
+        - Validation: 15% of historical datesTest:
+        - Final 15% (latest dates)

 - Does your dataset have a risk of data leakage?
 Describe those risks.

-    - Risk of timestamp misalignment since we are merging a dataset which updates every 30 minutes, a dataset that updates quarterly/yearly and a dataset   that is updated as soon as anything related to the keywords is mentioned.
+    - Risk of timestamp misalignment since we are merging a dataset which updates every 30 minutes, a dataset that updates quarterly/yearly and lastly a dataset that is updated as soon as anything related to the keywords is mentioned.

 - Which model did you select, why?
     - XGBoost Classifier: it is used to make time-based predictions based on historical data and it does better.